javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 That's the concept how garbage collection works.

-Javascript engines apply many optimizations to make it run faster and not affect the execution.
+JavaScript engines apply many optimizations to make it run faster and not affect the execution.

 Some of the optimizations: